Les verbes pronominaux: pronominal verbs in French

 Je me suis promené en ville.I went walking in town.

-• If the verb begins with a vowel, we leave off the e from me/te/se and join the reflexive pronoun and the verb with an apostrophe.
+• If the verb begins with a vowel, we drop the e from me/te/se and connect the reflexive pronoun and the verb with an apostrophe.
 This is known as elision.

 Example: